Efficient superoscillation measurement for incoherent optical imaging: Key ideas

 For a given $L$, $\expect(n_q^\pm) = L f_q^\pm = L \intall h_q^\pm(X) F(X) dX$, and the expected value of $\check\beta_\mu$ can be expressed as

 where $b_\mu(X)$ is a filter function that should approximate the oscillatory $a_\mu(X/\Delta)$ in the region $|X| \le \Delta$.
-As $b_\mu(X)$ is a linear combination of the bandlimited $h_q^\pm(X)$ functions, it must be a superoscillatory function with oscillations in the middle and large sidelobes; Fig.~\ref{superosc} confirms this fact by plotting $b_\mu(X)$ for $\mu = 1,2,\dots,8$.
+As $b_\mu(X)$ is a linear combination of the bandlimited $h_q^\pm(X)$ functions, it should be a superoscillatory function with large sidelobes; Fig.~\ref{superosc} supports this assertion by plotting $b_\mu(X)$ for $\mu = 1,2,\dots,8$.
 The filter functions also resemble the prolate-spheroidal functions that are well known in superresolution theory \cite{villiers}.

+Note that each $\check\beta_\mu$ involves PAD modes up to order $q = \ceil{\mu/2}$ only, so the estimation of each Fourier coefficient requires the demultiplexing of only a finite number of modes.
+The efficiency of a subdiffraction object coupling into a PAD mode is expected to go down for higher mode orders, so there are only a finite number of modes that offer useful SNRs and a finite number of Fourier coefficients that can be estimated accurately in practice.

+Note also that the moment estimator given by Eq.~(\ref{theta_est}) is based on a Taylor-series approximation made in Eqs.~(\ref{transit_amp2})--(\ref{output_minus}), so the estimator is unbiased only in the leading order ($\expect(\check\theta_\nu) \sim \theta_\nu$).
+Since the $b_\mu(X)$ filter function defined by Eqs.~(\ref{beta_est})--(\ref{filter}) is exactly equal to the orthogonal polynomial $a_\mu(X/\Delta)$ only when the moment estimator is exactly unbiased ($\expect(\check\theta_\mu) = \theta_\nu$), the implemented $b_\mu(X)$, as plotted in Fig.~\ref{superosc} for example, is only an approximation of $a_\mu(X/\Delta)$.
+The bias can be reduced by measuring more modes and using a more complicated moment estimator \cite{tsang19b}, although Fig.~\ref{superosc} shows that $b_\mu(X)$ and $a_\mu(X/\Delta)$ can be very close to begin with and the $b_\mu(X)$ functions still exhibit the desired oscillatory behaviors.